Loading NuWatt Energy...

 New Jersey offers two significant tax exemptions for solar: (1) Sales tax exemption -- solar equipment is exempt from the 6.625% NJ sales tax, saving thousands on a commercial installation, and (2) Property tax exemption -- solar systems are 100% exempt from property tax increases.
 This means a $500,000 commercial solar system adds $0 to your property tax bill.
 In New Jersey, where property taxes average $9,500/year, this exemption is extremely valuable.
 These exemptions apply to both residential and commercial solar installations.

 A typical NJ commercial solar project takes 6-12 months from initial assessment to operation.
 The timeline includes: site assessment and engineering (2-4 weeks), financing/contracting (4-8 weeks), permitting and utility interconnection application (4-8 weeks), equipment procurement (4-12 weeks depending on availability), installation (2-6 weeks depending on size), inspection and interconnection (2-4 weeks), and SuSI ADI registration.
-To capture the 20% MACRS bonus depreciation and begin construction before the July 4, 2026 FEOC deadline, businesses should start the process by early 2026.
+To lock in the full Section 48E timing pathway, projects should begin construction on or before July 4, 2026 (this is also the FEOC date for domestic-content eligibility); 100% MACRS bonus depreciation applies regardless of timing under OBBBA.

 Free site assessment, ROI analysis, SuSI ADI review, and financing options for your New Jersey business.